sotoseattle/Primo/README.md

 Let's begin by saying that like the previous operations these methods:

 - modify the first element ( a * b => a is changed)
-- allow multiplying/adding by number (elementwise) or factor
+- allow multiplying/adding by number (element-wise) or factor
 - override the common operators (* == multiply factors, + == add factors)
 - returns itself so we can chain operations (f1 * f2 * f3)